WebsiteBaker-modules/WB-Portable/phpmyadmin/doc/config.rst

     :default: false

     A warning is displayed on the main page if Suhosin is detected.

     You can set this parameter to ``true`` to stop this message from appearing.

+.. config:option:: $cfg['LoginCookieValidityDisableWarning']

+    :type: boolean
+    :default: false

+    A warning is displayed on the main page if the PHP parameter session.gc_maxlifetime is lower than cookie validity configured in phpMyAdmin.

+    You can set this parameter to ``true`` to stop this message from appearing.